Ajaypawar02/Pong-with-dqn/README.md

 # Pong-with-dqn

 Trained a Deep Q learning agent using CNN.
-I trained my agent on open ai atari "PongNoFrameskip-v4"
+Trained on open ai atari "PongNoFrameskip-v4" environment.

 my agent was able to win after 160 epsiodes